cp90-pixel/APKraft/README.md

 - Combine `--in-place`/`--backup`/`--output` the same way as the manual editing commands once you are ready to repack.

+### Basic GUI

+Prefer clicks over flags?
+Run `apkraft gui` to launch a lightweight Tk interface for the same agent workflow.
+You can browse for an APK, paste your OpenRouter API key/instructions, and watch the log output without leaving a windowed environment.
+The GUI requires a Python build with Tk support (standard on most desktop distributions).

 ## Development

 - Format/linting is intentionally lightweight; focus on readable, well-tested code.